How I brought LCP down to under 350 ms for Google-referred users on my website

 Well, actually it wasn’t that simple.

 This topic was new to me, there were many unknowns and a lot of learning and experimentation in the process.
-Also, at the same time I was implementing other LCP optimization features which I will describe in upcoming posts.
+Also, at the same time I was implementing other performance optimization features.
 It wasn’t a linear process, like described here.
 I needed to deploy often and test - on production.

 I decided to do this because the risk of something going wrong was minimal.
 The worst that could happen was Cloudflare failing to generate SXG.
 And this was my starting point - not a big deal.